KMTX (FM)

-KMTX (105.3 FM, "Helena's Best Variety") is a radio station licensed to serve Helena, Montana.
+KMTX (105.3 MHz) is an FM radio station licensed to serve Helena, Montana.
 The station is owned by Kevin Terry, through licensee The Montana Radio Company, LLC.
-It airs an Adult Contemporary music format.
+It airs an adult contemporary music format.

 The station was assigned the KMTX-FM call letters by the Federal Communications Commission on March 7, 1984.
 The station changed its call sign to the current KMTX on December 31, 2014.